aiven/terraform-provider-aiven/docs/index.md

 ## Installation instructions for Terraform client 0.12

-_If you can please upgrade your Terraform client to version 0.13 or above, in this case, there is no need to install provide manually._
+_If you can please upgrade your Terraform client to version 0.13 or above, in this case, there is no need to install provider manually._

 Download the Aiven provider for Linux AMD64.